horovod/horovod/docs/gpus.md

 Steps to install Open MPI are listed [here](https://www.open-mpi.org/faq/?category=building#easy-build).

+**Note**: Open MPI 3.1.3 has an issue that may cause hangs.
+It is recommended to downgrade to Open MPI 3.1.2 or upgrade to Open MPI 4.0.0.

 4. Install the `horovod` pip package.

 If you have installed NCCL 2 using the `nccl-<version>.txz` package, you should specify the path to NCCL 2 using the `HOROVOD_NCCL_HOME`